Vuzi/twitter-c/README.md

 - See anybody profile
 - Send tweet

 The general style of the application is pretty much a visual rip-off of twitter's web interface, using JavaFx.
 But hey, that's a cool style.
+The communication with twitter is made with the wonderful [twitter4j](http://twitter4j.org/en/index.html).

 ## Some views
 ### Profile view